This Luxury Pearl Harbor tour is the most complete tour of historic Pearl Harbor, covering all museum admissions and visits to the historic ships.

 A visit by boat to the USS Arizona Memorial then offers an appropriate setting to reflect on the extensive battle that took place, leading to the loss of life of 1,177 of the ship’s crewmen.

-Tour Overview (* denotes stops made)
+Historic Landmark Tour Highlights (* denotes stops made)

 - “Road to War” and “Attack” Exhibit Galleries – These galleries located at the Pearl Harbor Visitor Center display personal memorabilia, dramatic photographs, artifacts of the battle, and so much more.